isovector/percentile-feedback/README.md

 ### HTML Widget

-You can use a HTML widget to display the graph whereever you can display widgets.
+You can use a HTML widget to display the graph where ever you can display widgets.

 The OS X dashboard, for instance, allows you to clip a web page.
 Mach Desktop does something similar, but allows you to display a web page on your desktop.
 This sort of thing increases the visibility of the graph, thereby increasing its motiviational power.

 ### Menu Bar

-There is no OS Menu Bar client right now, but this would be a good idea.
+There is no OS X Menu Bar client right now, but this would be a good idea.
 PRs welcome!

 ### Google Chrome